Engel & Völkers

 Mortgage deposit requirements can also vary depending on the type of mortgage that you choose.
 In Dubai, there are a number of different mortgages available each with distinct structures and deposit requirements.

-• Fixed-rate Mortgages: With a fixed-rate mortgage, the interest rate remains the same for a certain period, usually 1-5 years.
+• Fixed-rate mortgages: With a fixed-rate mortgage, the interest rate remains the same for a certain period, usually 1-5 years.
 This is popular with buyers who prefer predictable payments.
-The deposit requirements for fixed-rate mortgages generally follow the same guidelines of 20-30% for expatriates and 15-25% for UAE Nationals, depending on the property’s value.
+The deposit requirements for fixed-rate mortgages is 20-30% for expatriates and 15-25% for UAE Nationals, depending on the property’s value.

-• Variable-rate Mortgages: The interest rates for variable-rate mortgages fluctuate with changes in the market.
+• Variable-rate mortgages: Deciding between fixed rate vs variable rate mortgage is a big decision.
+With variable-rate mortgages, the interest rate fluctuates with changes in the market.
 This can result in lower interest rates when conditions are favorable, but could also mean higher repayments if market conditions worsen.
-The deposit requirements for variable-rate mortgages are generally the same as fixed-rate mortgages
+The deposit requirements for variable-rate mortgages are the same as fixed-rate mortgages

 Factors Influencing Deposit Requirements